1

 -

-Pruning Instructions: Prune in late winter to early spring to maintain shape and remove dead wood
+Pruning Instructions: Prune in early spring to shape and remove dead or damaged branches. -

 Share